Heston Kjerstad: Professional career

 The Baltimore Orioles selected Kjerstad in the first round, with the second overall pick, in the 2020 Major League Baseball draft.
 Kjerstad signed with the Orioles on June 30, 2020, for a $5.2 million bonus.
 Kjerstad developed myocarditis after signing and missed spring training and all of the 2021 season.

 After beginning the 2022 season in extended spring training, Kjerstad made his professional debut on June 10, 2022, for the Single-A Delmarva Shorebirds.
-In early July, he was promoted to the High-A Aberdeen IronBirds after batting .463 with 37 hits and 17 RBIs in 22 games with Delmarva.
-Kjerstad batted .233/.312/.362 in 163 at bats in 43 games playing for the IronBirds.
+In early July, he was promoted to the High-A Aberdeen IronBirds after batting .463 with 37 hits and 17 RBI in 22 games with Delmarva.
+Kjerstad batted .233/.312/.362 in 163 at-bats in 43 games playing for the IronBirds.
 Kjerstad played in the 2022 Arizona Fall League, where he batted .371/.400/.663, and led the league in at bats (89) and doubles (9), as he was second in strikeouts (27).

 The Orioles invited Kjerstad to spring training in 2023 as a non-roster player; he batted .381 with four home runs in 23 games before being reassigned to minor league camp.
 Kjerstad began the 2023 season with the Double-A Bowie Baysox and started playing first base in addition to outfield.
-He hit .310 (57-for-184)/.383/.576/.959 and was among the Eastern League top five in batting average, slugging percentage, on-base plus slugging (OPS), triples, home runs, extra-base hits and hits with the Baysox before his promotion to the Norfolk Tides on June 5.
+He hit .310 (57-for-184)/.383/.576 and was among the Eastern League top five in batting average, slugging percentage, on-base plus slugging (OPS), triples, home runs, extra-base hits and hits with the Baysox before his promotion to the Norfolk Tides on June 5.
 His first Triple-A homer was a leadoff inside-the-parker in the seventh inning of an 8-4 away win over the Scranton/Wilkes-Barre RailRiders four days later on June 9.
 Kjerstad was selected to play in the 2023 All-Star Futures Game.
 Kjerstad batted .303 with 21 home runs and 55 RBI in 122 games between the two affiliates.